-Choosing the sex of your baby for family balancing may soon be a possibility in Australia, however is having three or more siblings of the same sex such a bad thing?
-Here are the reasons why you may want to ditch the balancing and keep the scales tilting the one way.
+Choosing the sex of your baby, via IVF, for family balancing reasons is not legal in Australia, however is having three or more siblings of the same sex really such a bad thing anyway?

 1. You won't need to feel the sadness that giving away barely worn clothes can bring.
 When your blue or pink onesie is ready to go, you can feel content knowing that it's been vomited on within an inch of its life.
 The onesies are only worth $10 each however, so imagine the joy of recycling $500 school uniforms over and over again.

 2. Cleaning your son's pee-ridden toilet floor is enough to make you tear your hair out.
 Picking up your daughter's clothes thrown across her bedroom floor is just as detrimental to your scalp.
 Having both to deal with may just explain the constant hair loss suffered by mums of balanced families.

 3. At play time it becomes a little difficult to juggle both sexes, unless of course you're happy to play-wrestle wearing a tutu and stopping for tea party breaks.

 4. Your ability to be shocked decreases exponentially as each child of the same sex comes along.
 The first time your first son jumps from the top of the cubby house instead of using the slide, you rush inside ready to call 000.
 By the time your third son comes along and announces he's going to do the same, you rush inside for a cuppa, hoping he gives you some alone time and peace.